shandran/layer23-volume/README.md

 Use [`vtk_nuclei_visualizer_with_vasculature.ipynb`](https://github.com/shandran/layer23-volume/blob/main/vtk_nuclei_visualizer_with_vasculature.ipynb) to create an interactive 3D visualize the cell nuclei in the volume using vtk and OpenGL.
 Includes a visualization option to include all vasculature in the volume.

+Use [`layer23_cell_proximity_calculator.ipynb`](https://github.com/shandran/layer23-volume/blob/main/layer23_cell_proximity_calculator.ipynb) to enter a cell id of interest and make of list of nearest cells, using a simple centroid-to-centroid Euclidean distance calculation.

 ## Interesting features in the Layer 2/3 volume

 ### Axon-carrying dendrite